flyspray/flyspray.github.io/index.md

 <div class="jumbotron">
 	<p>
-		Flyspray is an uncomplicated, web-based bug tracking system written in PHP for assisting with software development.
+		Flyspray is a lightweight, web-based bug tracking system written in PHP for assisting with software development and project managements.
 Originally developed for the <a href="http://www.psi-im.org/">Psi Jabber client</a> project it has been made available to everyone under the GPL 2.1 licence.
+Flyspray aims to cut out the unnecessary complexity of other bug trackers focusing on a very intuitive design making it very easy to effectively manage projects.
 	</p>
 	<div class="btn-group btn-group-justified ">
 		<a class="btn btn-success btn-lg" href="{{ site.baseurl }}/docs/download">Download</a>